hydraulic-institute/edb/source/03_fluid-flow-III/04_fr-loss-nozzles.md

 <units us = "For sprinkling golf courses it is reasonably safe to
-figure 10 gallons per minute for each green with 35 PSIA at hose valve outlet and 25 gallons per minute for each fairway with 35 PSIA at hose valve outlet.
+figure 10 gallons per minute for each green with 35 psia at hose valve outlet and 25 gallons per minute for each fairway with 35 psia at hose valve outlet.
 The standard conditions are 100 feet of 3/4 inch hose for greens sprinklers and 100 feet of 1 inch hose for fairways sprinklers.
 Use gate valves with